Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Phenomenology of long GRB-supernovae and SGRBEE's

 Exceptional $E_k$'s are observed in GRB 031203/SN2003lw and 030329/SN2003dh with $E_{SN}\simeq 6\times 10^{52}$ erg and $E_{SN}\simeq 4\times 10^{52}$ erg, respectively (Table 1).
 Like SN1987A, supernovae accompanying LGRBs are aspherical and radio-loud.
-Hyper-energetic events with $E_k>E_c$ (see (\ref{EQN_EcEH})) are no exception.
-In the model of \citep{bis70}, these explosive events are attributed to magnetic winds powered by angular momentum extraction of a compact object, i.e., a PNS or magnetar (e.g. \citep{woo10,kas10} in SN2007bi \citep{nic13}) or a rotating black hole-disk system (BHS, \citep{van03}).
+Hyper-energetic events with $E_k>E_c$ (see (\ref{EQN_EcEHa}-\ref{EQN_EcEHb}) are no exception.
+In \cite{bis70}, these explosive events are attributed to magnetic winds powered by angular momentum extraction of a compact object, i.e., a proto-neutron star or magnetar (e.g. \cite{woo10,kas10} in SN2007bi \citep{nic13} or a rotating black hole-disk system (BHS, \cite{van03}).
 Taking into account a finite efficiency for the conversion of angular momentum to a (largely radial) explosion, $\eta<1$, we determined that aforementioned two events require a central energy $E_{rot}$ in angular momentum exceeding the maximal spin energy of a rapidly rotating neutron star by a factor of 10 and, respectively, 5.3 (Table 1).
-With a total output of about $10^{52}$ erg in optical emission alone, SN2015L \citep{don15} likewise defies the limit $\eta E_c$ in the face of reasonable efficiencies $\eta$ and finite efficiency in dissipating kinetic energy to electromagnetic radiation.
+With a total output of about $10^{52}$ erg in optical emission alone, SN2015L \citep{don15} likewise defies the limit $\eta E_c$ in the face of reasonable efficiencies $\eta$ and finite efficiency in dissipating kinetic energy to electromagnetic radiation, at least not at the same time.
+It appears therefore unlikely that GRB 031203/SN2003lw and 030329/SN2003dh are powered by $E_J$ of a neutron star at any reasonable efficiency.
+For this reason, they stand out as potentially being powered by black holes at efficiencies of a few \%.
+In particular, a wind energy $E_w$ may derive from winds from a disk extracting energy of $E_J$, satisfying \citep{van03}

-Given uncertainties in the observed explosion energy by a factor of no more than a few, it appears that, in light of (\ref{EQN_EcEH}), these two events cannot be attributed to spin down of PNS, unless the efficiency is at least 100 \%.
-For this reason, the central engine of these two events stand out as candidate BHS, powering the explosion by the spin energy of a black hole.
-If so, the required explosion efficiency is brought back to a reasonable few \%.
-In particular, we have a wind energy $E_w$ that may derive from disk winds or black hole spin energy $E_{rot}^H$ satisfying

 for rapidly spinning black hole of mass $M$ parameterized by the ratio of the angular velocity $\Omega_T$ of a torus about the ISCO to the angular velocity $\Omega_H$ of the black hole.
-The fiducial scale of 0.1 in (\ref{EQN_Ew}) is rather conservative.